thelakshyadubey/Automatic_Ticket_Classification_Tool/README.md

 ## Project Overview

-This project is a scalable and modular ticket classification system designed to automate support ticket routing across departments like HR, IT, and Transport.
+This project is a scalable and modular ticket classification system designed to automate the support ticket routing across departments like HR, IT, and Transport.
 It leverages:

 - Semantic similarity search using **Pinecone** vector database
 - Contextual question answering powered by **GROQ's LLaMA-3**